-More information on the project website www.legumestranslated.eu.
+More information is available on the project website www.legumestranslated.eu.